Jennifer Beals: Early life

-She was inspired to become an actress by two events: working on a high school production of Fiddler on the Roof and seeing Balm in Gilead with Joan Allen while volunteer-ushering at the Steppenwolf Theatre.
+Two key moments inspired Beals to pursue a career in acting—working on her high school's production of Fiddler on the Roof, and seeing Balm in Gilead (with Joan Allen) while volunteer-ushering at the Steppenwolf Theatre.

-Beals graduated from Francis W. Parker School, then participated in Goodman Theatre Young People's Drama Workshop.
+Beals graduated from Francis W. Parker School in Chicago, then participated in Goodman Theatre Young People's Drama Workshop.
 She graduated from Yale University with a B.A. in American Literature in 1987.
-She deferred a term so she could film Flashdance.
 While at Yale, Beals was a resident of Morse College.
+She deferred a term so she could perform in the feature film Flashdance.